BDC Hamburger Icon

 Bottom LineBottom line

-Relationship management helps foster positive relations between managers and employees, which plays a key role in company success and employee retention.
+Relationship management helps foster positive relations between managers and employees, which is key to company success and employee retention.

 What are some examples of employee relations?

-Employee relations, when managed well, help eliminate toxicity in the workplace and keep workers at all levels content and secure.
+When managed well, employee relations help eliminate toxicity in the workplace and keep workers at all levels content and secure.
 For instance, if an employee bullies their teammate, it’s the employer’s responsibility to take action against the perpetrator.
 If there’s a concern about time off or paid leave, it’s up to management to handle these concerns with care.

-Essentially, any activity or initiative put in place to engage and support employees falls under employee relations and can make a difference in workers’ performance as well as your overall workplace culture.
+Essentially, any activity or initiative to engage and support employees falls under employee relations and can affect workers’ performance and overall workplace culture.
 Here are a few areas of focus to consider.

 • Professional development: Helping workers reach their own professional goals in relation to the business